Keyboard shortcuts

 Wallet Ecosystems

-Issued by member states: Austria, Germany, Italy, Poland.
+Issued by EU member states under eIDAS 2.0.
+Austria, Germany, Italy, and others are deploying wallets.

 See Wallet Interoperability for details.